-Unsurprisingly, the highest amount of Chinese respondents thought ‘tombalek’ was accurate (46%), while 98% of Malay respondents knew ‘terbalik’ was the right option.
+Unsurprisingly, most Chinese respondents thought ‘tombalek’ was accurate (46%), while 98% of Malay respondents knew ‘terbalik’ was the right option.

-In total, only 10% of Chinese respondents selected the correct answer: ‘none of the above’.
+In total, only 10 percent of Chinese respondents selected the correct answer: ‘none of the above’.
 It’s also good to note that Chinese respondents represented the lowest percentage among the other races.

 However, while Malay respondents represented a significantly higher percentage than every other race on the correct answer, they didn’t display heartening results either.
-Only 60% of them selected ‘none of the above’.
+Only 60 percent of them selected ‘none of the above’.

-It was heartening to realise most Chinese respondents (71%) knew the correct spelling of the word.
+It was heartening to realise most Chinese respondents (71 percent) knew the correct spelling of the word.
 But I couldn’t help wondering if it was only because the misspelling I’d used in the options was ‘scarly’, which is rarely seen.

 Perhaps this percentage wouldn’t be as high if the misspelling was ‘scully’—a more common version.
 Or perhaps I should simply have more faith in my fellow privileged brethren.